Norske-Nokkelsnikere/writeups/2023/uiuctf-2023/misc-vimjail.md

 ### What happened?

 Why were we suddenly able to run `ctrl` + `o` seemingly unrestricted..?
-Something we mashed on the keyboard earlier must've messed with vim and granted us access to run `ctrl` + `o`.
+Something we mashed on the keyboard earlier must've messed with vim and basically erased the `vimrc` config file.

 ## vimjail 1.5